kubernetes/enhancements/keps/sig-scheduling/5234-dra-resourceslice-mixins/README.md

 this is unlikely to have any meaningful impact on the time used for allocation.

-It does allow DRA driver authors to create more complex devices, with a larger number of attributes, capacities and counters.
+It does allow DRA driver authors to create more complex devices, with a larger number of counters.
 It also allows for larger number of counters in the counter sets.
 This can worsen the worst-case scheduling performance.

 ###### Will enabling / using this feature result in non-negligible increase of resource usage (CPU, RAM, disk, IO, ...) in any components?